robjm16/sample_projects_and_articles/domain_specific_ai_article.md

 At the other end of the customization continuum is:

 - **Pre-training**: Foundational stage where an LLM is trained from scratch on a vast body of text, to grasp semantics, syntax and knowledge.
 Building an LLM from scratch requires significant computational resources, extensive data, skilled experts, months of work and an investment of millions to tens of millions of dollars.
+(As the performance of smaller LLMs improves, more companies might opt for them, potentially reducing pre-training costs.)

 ChatGPT is a general purpose LLM, but an LLM can also be pre-trained on domain-specific information.
 An example is BloombergGPT, which was trained extensively on financial information.
 But for most companies today, domain-specific customization comes down to two approaches that stop short of full pre-training: